 The symptoms of depression can often be difficult for parents to spot.
 Depression is sometimes confused with the typical feelings of puberty and teenage adjustment.

 However, depression is more than boredom or a disinterest in school.
 According to the American Academy of Child and Adolescent Psychiatry (AACAP), symptoms of teen depression include:

 - appearing sad, irritable, or tearful

 - a decreased interest in activities once seen as pleasurable

 - feelings of guilt, worthlessness, or helplessness

 - major changes in sleeping habits

-- talk of suicide
+- talking about or thinking of suicide

-- withdrawal from friends of after-school activities
+- withdrawal from friends or after-school activities

 - worsening school performance